John Johnston (fur trader)

-John Johnston (1762–1828) was a wealthy and successful British fur trader for the North West Company at Sault Ste.
-Marie when it was still Canadian territory before the War of 1812.
-He was a prominent citizen and leader in the Michigan Territory of the United States, although he never became a US citizen.
-He married Ozhaguscodaywayquay (Woman of the Green Glade), daughter of Waubojeeg (White Fisher), a prominent Ojibwe war chief and civil leader from what is now northern Wisconsin.
+John Johnston (1762–1828) was a wealthy and successful British fur trader for the North West Company.
+He operated a trading post at what is now Sault Ste.
+Marie, Michigan when it was still Canadian territory before the War of 1812.
+After the border became redefined, Johnston was a prominent citizen and leader in the Michigan Territory of the United States, although he never became a US citizen.

+He had married Ozhaguscodaywayquay (Woman of the Green Glade), daughter of Waubojeeg (White Fisher), a prominent Ojibwe war chief and civil leader from what is now northern Wisconsin.
 The Johnstons were leaders in both the Euro-American and Ojibwa communities.
 Johnston's life was markedly disrupted by the War of 1812, as afterward the U.S. prohibited trading by Canadians in its territory.

 Early life fur trade

 Johnston was born in Belfast, Ireland to an upper-class Scots-Irish family.
 He held in his own right the estate of Craige, near Coleraine in County Londonderry.
 His father was a civil engineer who planned and built the Belfast Water Works.
 During John's youth, his mother's brother was Attorney General of Ireland.

 As a young man, Johnston emigrated in 1792 to Canada for its opportunities.
 He had letters of introduction to Lord Dorchester, Governor of the colony.
 Through him, he met leaders in society, including the magnates of the recently formed North West Company in Montreal, Quebec.
 The fur trade looked like a good opportunity to make a profit.
 Johnston planned to be a "wintering partner", one who traded with Native Americans at the frontier post in the interior of the territory.
 With his own capital, he purchased trade goods in Montreal to take with him.